Pollution is the introduction of harmful or poisonous substances into an environment.

 Nitrate fertilisers are soluble in water.
 So, when the rain washes it off fields, it can reach rivers and lakes, which can lead to eutrophication.

-The presence or absence of certain plant or animal species can serve as indicators of pollution in an ecosystem.
+Certain plant or animal species, when present or absent, can indicate pollution levels in an ecosystem.
 For example, the absence of certain species that are sensitive to pollution may suggest that there are pollutants in the environment.

-We can use indicator species to determine the level of:
+We can use indicator species to determine levels and types of pollution, including:

 Certain aquatic species, such as fish or amphibians, can be used as indicators of water pollution.
 The presence or absence of these species, or changes in their populations, can provide information about the health of a water body and the presence of pollutants.
 For example:

 Air quality can be assessed using certain species of lichen as indicators.
-These organisms are often sensitive to pollutants, such as sulphur dioxide, and their presence or absence can provide information about the level of pollution in an area.
-In areas with clean air, a diverse range of lichen species can be found.
+These organisms are sensitive to pollutants, such as sulfur dioxide.